China Says It Contained COVID-19. Now It Fights To Control The Story

 Current efforts to conceal unfavorable information contrast with Chinese leaders' transparency pledge following the 2003 SARS epidemic, which health officials initially tried to hide, according to Susan Shirk, an expert on Chinese politics at the University of California, San Diego.

 That year, Shirk points out, Chinese leadership changed hands — Hu Jintao and Wen Jiabao took over as president and premier — and promised to do things differently.
-"It was the new broom sweeping out the old ways of doing things and made a point of creating a new image emphasizing transparency," said Shirk.
+"It was the new broom sweeping out the old ways of doing things and made a point of creating a new image emphasizing transparency," Shirk said.

-But China's handling of the COVID-19 outbreak seems to revert to old ways. "[Chinese leaders] decided to not go with transparency but to go with a whitewash," says Shirk.
+But China's handling of the COVID-19 outbreak seems to revert to old ways. "[Chinese leaders] decided to not go with transparency but to go with a whitewash," Shirk says.
 "That's very different from SARS."

-In several cases over the last month, China has outright detained those suspected of challenging the official version of how the outbreak was quickly brought to heel.
+In several cases over the past month, China has outright detained those suspected of challenging the official version of how the outbreak was quickly brought to heel.

 Eyes on GitHub